niknahadb/ASL-Translation-App/cam-app/README.md

 npx expo start
 ```

-Scan QR code from running terminal with your phone with installed Expo go app to view the project.
+Scan QR code from runnig terminal with your phone with installed Expo go app to view the project.
 You can also press w to view on web.

 **Notes**